Skip to content

 Beningbrough's garden vision

-2016 marked the 300th anniversary of Beningbrough Hall and in celebration of this historic milestone Andy Sturgeon was set the task of creating a long-term plan to refresh, improve, and in some areas re-invent the eight-acre garden.
+To celebrate the 300th anniversary of Beningbrough Hall, award winning designer Andy Sturgeon created a long-term plan to refresh, improve, and in some areas re-invent the eight-acre garden.

 The changing face of the garden

-Through the combined talents of Andy and our own dedicated garden team at Beningbrough, the creation of a new long-term design vision has ensured a garden that will continue to delight and inspire visitors, now and for many years to come.
+Through the combined talents of Andy and our own dedicated garden team, the creation of a new long-term design vision, ensures a garden that will continue to delight and inspire visitors, now and for many years to come.

 The story so far